william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ## Disconnecting Events

-If you no longer need an event connection then you may disconnect it from the event instance by using the `disconnect` or `disconnectAll` methods.
-You can disconnect event connections by name, handler function, or by the connection instance returned from the `connect` method.
+If you no longer need an event connection then you may disconnect it from the event instance by using the following methods:
+  * `disconnect`
+  * `disconnectAll`
+  * `disconnectWithPriority`
+  * `disconnectAllWithPriority`

+  You can disconnect event connections by name, handler function, or by the connection instance returned from the `connect` and `connectWithPriority` method.

+  > *Internally, the `disconnect` method calls `disconnectWithPriority` with a default priority of `0`*

 The `disconnect` method takes up to three arguments; all of them are optional.
 Arguments listed: